purescript/documentation/Old-Language-Guide.md

 add x y = x + y
 ```

-See [[the page on pattern matching|Language Guide: Pattern Matching]] for more details about the kinds of patterns that can be used here.
+See the section on pattern matching for more details about the kinds of patterns that can be used here.

 Functions using pattern matching may be defined multiple times to handle different pattern matches: